 “I threw a party to celebrate,” Mustafa said of earning her citizenship.
 “You don’t realize the privilege you have until you’ve either gained it, or you’ve lost it.”

 “The opportunity to speak at TEDx was incredibly exciting because you’re surrounded by some of the greatest thinkers in the area, all with different perspectives and experiences and opinions.
 I was honored to have been nominated, and then chosen as one of the 14 speakers.”

 Mustafa’s speech is available via TEDx’s website.
-Click here and scroll to the 1:13:00 mark.
+Click here.